WiseVoter/wisevoter/data/Readme.md

 	* ...
 * Indian National Congress Website
 * Any other sources? - Indian Newspapers?

+[] Add list of constituencies
+[] Add list of states
+[] Add list of political parties
+Create the files as yml in the site/_data directory

 How the current scrapers works?
 ------------------------------